ustc-wyf/findpeak/README.md

 #mainprogram13:
 1. Fit one maximum with one or two peaks, output the result with lowest chi-square-error.
+2. Because there are more overlapped peaks, mainprogram13 adds "reduced chi-square-error" output of the whole fitting section and "mean square error" in the output is not significant now.
+We can see clearly that the Gaussian model is better than the Lorentzian model!

 #mainprogram12:
 1. Correct output mistakes.